-The pediatric orthopaedic fellowship program at Children's Hospital Colorado in Denver offers clinical and research opportunities.
+The pediatric orthopedic fellowship program at Children's Hospital Colorado in Denver offers clinical and research opportunities.
 Children's Hospital Colorado is a level 1 trauma center covering the rocky mountain region.
 Fellows will be expected to actively participate in trauma call coverage.
 Our faculty is also engaged in clincal and operating room activities and fellows will contribute to the various clinic settings as well as play an active role in the surgical field.
 Rotations for fellows will take place at Children's Hospital Colorado as well as our suburban health centers.
 A wide range of research and educational opportunities are available for fellows.
 Pre-operative and post-operative conferences are held weekly with our faculty.
 Monthly conferences held in conjunction with the University of Colorado School of Medicine bring in faculty and esteemed colleagues from around the country.
-Fellows will also be expected to be active participants and presenters at the annual Children's Hospital Orthopaedic Day.
+Fellows will also be expected to be active participants and presenters at the annual Children's Hospital Orthopedic Day.

 The stipend is commensurate with a University of Colorado Denver School of Medicine PGY-6 salary

-The fellow is provided malpractice insurance, medical insurance (for self and dependents) and 21 days of vacation.
+The fellow is provided malpractice insurance, medical insurance (for self and dependents), and 21 days of vacation.

 The fellow is sponsored with one continuing education/academic course.

-Applicants must be licensed to practice in the State of Colorado and have a current DEA license.
+Applicants must be licensed to practice in the state of Colorado and have a current DEA license.

 1 year (August 1 to July 31).

 Applicants must apply by Dec 31 each year prior to the applicable spring match.
 Applications must be made through San Francisco Match (http://www.sfmatch.org) using the Central Application Service (CAS).
-For additional information, contact hansen. firstname.lastname@example.org.
+For additional information, contact firstname.lastname@example.org.

 Residents in our program must be a U.S. Citizen, lawful permanent resident, refugee, asylee, or possess the appropriate documentation to allow Resident to legally train at the University of Colorado Denver School of Medicine.